The Boston Consulting Group Matrix and Its Limitations (BCG)

 Despite being one of the most famous portfolio analysis matrices the use of the BCG matrix has been questioned.
 Those opposing its use say it cannot offer a true reality because,

 - It neglects the effects of synergy between business units.
 Dogs can be as important as cash cows to businesses if it helps to achieve competitive advantage for the rest of the company.

 - A high market share is not the only success factor.
-A business can have low market share and be profitable.
+A business can have a low market share and be profitable.
 A high market share doesn’t lead to profitability all the time also.

-- Market growth is not the only indicator for attractiveness of markets.
+- Market growth is not the only indicator for the attractiveness of markets.
 Steady markets could be profitable.

 - The model only uses two dimensions and these are not the only dimensions important to a business.
-Prefer use of the General Electric matrix which uses more dimensions and criteria which give more accurate unit position.
+Prefer the use of the General Electric matrix which uses more dimensions and criteria which give a more accurate unit position.